1985 Election Day floods: West Virginia

-As most of the livable land in West Virginia is in the flood plain, the high river flooding caused heavy damage, wrecking many small rural towns and washing out miles of roadways.
+As most of the livable land in West Virginia lies upon floodplains, the high river flooding caused heavy damage, wrecking many small rural towns and washing out miles of roadways.
 A total of 43 bridges were destroyed and another 80 were damaged.
 Near Moorefield, the bridge carrying U.S. Route 220 was closed, but was reopened after emergency repairs.
 In Paw Paw, a flooded river washed a swept up building into a bridge, washing it away.
 Much of Pendleton County became isolated after 18 bridges were washed out and roads were covered by mudslides.
 The Cheat River destroyed 110 of the 132 houses in Albright, and washed away a trailer park in Rowlesburg.
 The flooding downed thousands of trees, which were carried into houses and recreation areas to cause additional damage.
 Agriculture losses were heavy after the floods washed away the topsoil and left behind miles of debris.
 Many farm structures were washed away, and hundreds of thousands of chicken or turkeys were killed.
 Statewide, at least 8,968 houses were damaged, and another 4,000 were destroyed, which left nearly 2,600 people homeless.
 In addition, the floods damaged or destroyed 711 businesses.
 Agriculture damage was estimated at $97 million, and damage to the United States Forest Service in the state was estimated at $3.9 million.
 Statewide damage totaled nearly $700 million, and 38 people were killed in West Virginia.
 This made it the most damaging flood in the state's history, according to then-Governor Arch A. Moore, Jr.